-For any further information about the new EWMHS, please visit: http://www.nelft.nhs.uk/services-ewmhs
+For any further information about EWMHS, please visit: http://www.nelft.nhs.uk/services-ewmhs

 All general enquiries will be replied to within five working days and all referrals will be screened by a specialist EWMHS health professional within two working days.

-Put together by the seven CCGs, Thurrock Council, Southend Council and Essex County Council, the fiver-year Local Transformation Plan sets out the work to be done over the remaining four years and summarises what has already been achieved in year 1.
+Put together by the seven CCGs, Thurrock Council, Southend Council and Essex County Council, the fiver-year Local Transformation Plan sets out the work yet to be done and summarises what has already been achieved in previous years of the plans.

-You can download the older versions below, including a short summary version:
+You can download the older versions below, including a short summary version of the original plan: